one-click-desktop/AppBasics-Virtualization-Libvirt/README.md

 # About

+IDNT AppBasics are a series of basic application components created by IDNT.
+They are used within our internal PaaS and SaaS infrastructure as well as for several other public and private projects.
+Feel free to use these components within your own application.

+# This component

-Libvirt-dotnet provides a .NETish interface to the libvirt virtualization API.
+This component provides a .NETish interface to the libvirt virtualization API [https://libvirt.org].
-The original code is base on the raw bindings provided by Libvirt Bindings (https://libvirt.org/git/?p=libvirt-csharp.git).
+The library is based on the raw Libvirt Bindings [https://libvirt.org/git/?p=libvirt-csharp.git] developed by Arnaud Champion, Jaromír Červenka and contributors.
+This project extends the bindings with rich functionality with a .NETish fluent interface.

-Arnaud Champion and Jaromír Červenka have done a wonderful job in providing libvirt bindings for .NET, but we thought it would be useful to have a little more .NETish interface for working with libvirt.
-In the meantime, libvirt-dotnet has also received numerous additional features, such as the creation of screenshots or the output of the CPU usage.

 The code runs fine on mono and dotnet core (tested with mono 6.8 and dotnet-sdk 3.1 on RHEL 8).
 All operations are thread-safe.